 - The commonest factors in disturbed sleep are stress, worries and physical symptoms.

-- Women and older people are most likely to suffer from sleep disorders and chronic sleeping problems.
+- Women and older people suffer most from sleep disorders and chronic sleep problems.

-- Prescription medications such as benzodiazepines should not be taken over prolonged periods.
+- Prescription sleeping tablets and sedatives like benzodiazepines should only be taken for short periods.

 Note: The information in this article cannot and should not replace a medical consultation and must not be used for self-diagnosis or treatment.